-If you suspect that the heating/ventilation/air conditioning (HVAC) system may be contaminated with mold (it is part of an identified moisture problem, for instance, or there is mold near the intake to the system), before taking further action.
-Do not run the HVAC system if you know or suspect that it is contaminated with mold – it could spread mold throughout the all house or building.
+If you suspect that the ducts of your heating/ventilation/air conditioning (HVAC) system may be contaminated with mold (it is part of an identified moisture problem, for instance, or there is mold near the intake to the system), before taking further action.
+Do not run the system if you know or suspect that it is contaminated with mold – it could spread mold throughout the house or building.

 any of the conditions identified above exists, it usually suggests one or more underlying causes.
 Prior to any cleaning, retrofitting, or replacing of your ducts, and your air condition system the cause or causes must be corrected or else the problem will likely recur.

 Some research suggests that cleaning heating and cooling system components (e.g., cooling coils, fans and heat exchangers) may improve the efficiency of your system, resulting in a longer operating life, as well as some energy and maintenance cost savings.
 However, little evidence exists that cleaning only the ducts will improve the efficiency of the system.

 You may consider having your air ducts cleaned simply because it seems logical that air ducts will get dirty over time and should be occasionally cleaned.
 Provided that the cleaning is done properly, no evidence suggests that such cleaning would be detrimental.
 EPA recommend that the air ducts be cleaned routinely, as needed.
 EPA does, however, recommend that if you have a fuel burning furnace, stove or fireplace, they be inspected for proper functioning and serviced before each heating season to protect against carbon monoxide poisoning.